basecamp/policies/README.md

-# Basecamp Policies, Terms, and Legal Stuff
+# 37signals Policies, Terms, and Legal Stuff

 The rough print and the fine print.
 We try to make all our policies as clear, fair, and readable as possible.